google/modernstorage/README.md

 ModernStorage is a group of libraries that provide an abstraction layer over storage on Android to simplify its interactions by apps developers.

+## Is it ready?
+Not yet!
+We've just started uploading our work but we will have proper documentation, tests and releases really soon!

 ## Contributions

 Please contribute!
 We will gladly review any pull requests.